-SharePoint Online also leverages the OneDrive sync engine, allowing you to synchronise key document libraries to your local drive, even if you need to have quick access or if you are in a slow internet connected area – we used to say here if you travel a lot in air planes but I guess none of us are doing that right now!
+SharePoint Online also leverages the OneDrive sync engine, allowing you to synchronise key document libraries to your local drive, even if you need to have quick access or are in a slow internet connected area – we used to say here if you travel a lot in air planes but I guess none of us are doing that right now!

-Microsoft Teams “Files tab” has behind it a complete SharePoint Site collection, you can jump into the full SharePoint site from the Files tab with the “open in SharePoint” link – this allows you to add further documents libraries, pages, content, lists and team specific data repositories if needed.
+Microsoft Teams “Files tab” has behind it, a complete SharePoint Site collection, you can jump into the full SharePoint site from the Files tab with the “open in SharePoint” link – this allows you to add further documents libraries, pages, content, lists and team specific data repositories if needed.

 The difference with these sites, however is that they are scoped to the Team: the permissions in a Microsoft Team are a simple “on/off” switch approach – you are either a team member with access to chat and full contribute rights on all documents or you are not (obviously the exception being an owner with more rights but not my point.)